WICG/storage-foundation-api-explainer/porting-tutorial/porting-tutorial.md

 you can use the [Async Wrapper](https://github.com/fivedots/nativeio-async-wrapper) mentioned below.

-### Directly calling NativeIO from the main and worker threads {#directly-calling-nativeio-from-the-main-and-worker-threads}
+### Directly calling NativeIO from the main and worker threads

 In this guide we used Emscripten’s runtime and interfaces to interact with NativeIO.
 If you would like to know how to directly access our API, check out